Rena2025/cse15l-lab-reports/lab-report-2-week-4.md

 *Fix*:
 ![image](lab2-change3.png)

 The symptom was caused by the program not able to process an extra open bracket at the end of the file.
-The extra bracket caused the program to keep searching for a close bracket, which doesn't exist.
-The fix was to add a break statement to end the program if a close bracket is not found.
+The extra bracket caused the program to keep searching for a close bracket, which didn't exist.
+The fix was to add a break statement to end the program if a close bracket was not found.